Originally published on 4/1/2019

 He’s echoed the calls of many of his Republican colleagues who want Democrats to apologize for repeatedly claiming there was evidence that the Trump campaign colluded with the Russians.
 Many of his Democratic colleagues have scoffed at the request.

 “I certainly don’t think there’s anything (for Democrats) to apologize for.
 I think the president has got a lot to apologize for,” said U.S. Rep. Steve Cohen of Tennessee, a Democrat on the Judiciary Committee.
-Collins’ stance, he added, “probably comes with the terrain (of being ranking Republican on the committee).”
+Collins’ stance, he added, “probably comes with the terrain (of being the ranking Republican on the committee).”

 “I hope that he doesn’t go down that path so much that he loses his ability to work in a bipartisan fashion,” Cohen said.

 In the minority for the first time since he arrived in Washington in 2013, Collins said he’ll “work where I can” on areas of policy overlap, but he also vowed not to “simply lay down and be a willing participant in their partisan agenda.”
-He hasn’t hesitated to gum up the process for some of Democrats’ top priorities using the congressional rule book, a task he’s undertaken with zeal.
+He hasn’t hesitated to gum up the process for some of the Democrats’ top priorities using the congressional rule book, a task he’s undertaken with zeal.

 “When he’s in an open and bipartisan mood he’s absolutely delightful to work with,” said Maryland U.S. Rep. Jamie Raskin, a Democratic member of the Judiciary Committee.
 “When he strikes the pose of a warrior for the Trump machine, then he offers us a different side.
 But I think in truth he has really good mannerisms, good intentions.”